mike-reed-coder/boggle-cloud/README.md

 The result will contain all the words found in the given board, along with the maximum score of the board.

 *Note:* Running with a 4x4 board can take several minutes to return.

+## Dictionary

+All possible words are checked against a dictionary to determine if it is a valid English word.

+The dictionary used is the [The fourth edition of the Official SCRABBLE Players Dictionary](http://svn.pietdepsi.com/repos/projects/zyzzyva/trunk/data/words/North-American/OSPD4.txt)

 ## Prequesites